 You were always prepared to handle the physical demands of your construction job.
 But, after a serious injury on the job site, you are now having difficulty obtaining workers’ compensation benefits.
 As you struggle to recover, you are experiencing financial stress and mounting medical bills.
 Our attorneys at Joye Law Firm are ready to help.

 Some of the most serious injury cases we handle involve construction workers who have suffered severe injuries on the job.
-Our Charleston workers’ compensation lawyers represent injured construction workers in many types of workers’ compensation claims in Charleston and throughout South Carolina.
+Our South Carolina workers’ compensation lawyers represent injured construction workers in many types of workers’ compensation claims.
 Each construction accident has its own set of contributing factors.
 In some cases, an injured worker may receive workers’ comp benefits and have a right to bring a civil claim against another vendor working on the same job site whose carelessness caused the accident.

-Call us at (877) 936-9707 to speak with a Charleston construction accident workers’ compensation lawyer or fill out our online claim contact form for a free initial consultation.
+Call us at (877) 936-9707 to speak with a South Carolina construction accident workers’ compensation lawyer or fill out our online claim contact form for a free initial consultation.

 Common Injuries On Construction Sites in South Carolina

 Construction sites are dangerous and there are many ways a worker can be seriously injured.

 Head Injuries — Construction workers suffer more traumatic brain injuries than workers in any other type of workplace, according to research by the National Institute for Occupational Safety and Health.
 More than half of traumatic brain injuries at construction sites are caused by falls from ladders, scaffolds, roofs, and elevated surfaces.

 Crush Injuries — Workers who get caught between objects or compressed by a piece of equipment or a heavy object may sustain crush injuries.
 Crush injuries can cause the loss of use of a limb and result in permanent disabilities.